CSUBioGroup/SDLDA/README.md

   5. v_feature.npy is the V matrix of SVD technique used in our study, its shape is 272x64.

+  6. lnc_index.txt is the names of lncRNAs with corresponding serial number.

   In our demo, we provide a leave-one-out cross validation to evaluate our model.
 You can use cross_validation.py to see experimental results and predict lncRNA related diseases.
 If you want to tune some hyper-parameters, you can change some values of hyper-parameters in hyperparams.py.

   The other details can see the paper and the codes.